rux616/starfield-ship-builder-categories/support/docs/README.creations.md

 Summary
 -----
 This mod is pretty much what it says on the tin, but does nothing on its own.
 It adds a number of keywords that are then available for use in other mods.
-It also adds these keywords to its own Ship Builder category list, and changes a couple other records so that the game uses this new Ship Builder category list (SBC_ShipModuleRecipeCategories [FLST:02000A2A]).
+It also adds these keywords to the Ship Builder category form list (ShipModuleRecipeCategories [FLST:002C2E94]).
 The goal is to (hopefully) keep mods from stepping on one another in regards to category editing.
 Because this mod is meant to be a community resource, it will always be available for free, have donations disabled, and remain opted out of the Donation Points program.

 Mod Authors: Do you have a category you want included?
 Let's do it!
 Contact me and we can make it happen.